 Lori Sackler uses inspiration from Vivaldi to explore the four seasons and their impact on financial decisions.

-Composed in Venice, Italy, at the height of the Baroque era in 1720, this body of work was striking for the time: modern, virtuosic and energetic, reflecting Vivaldi’s vision to use music to paint a scene, tell a story and evoke a seasonal mood.
+Composed in Venice, Italy, at the height of the Baroque era in 1720, this body of work was striking for the time: modern, virtuosic and energetic, reflecting Vivaldi’s vision to use music to paint a scene, tell a story and, in this composition, evoke different seasonal moods.
 Many regard this series of compositions as one of the greatest works in classical music and a timeless work of art.

-As part of my “M Word: The Money Talk” discussions, I often write about the major transitions that we face in life which we are forced to navigate: changes in financial circumstances, retirement, caring for an aging loved one, marriage and merging families and planning for our legacies.
-Moving beyond COVID-19 is in itself a transition, which has affected all of these life events.
+As part of my “M Word: The Money Talk” discussions, I often write about the major transitions that we face in life which we are forced to navigate: changes in financial circumstances, retirement, caring for aging love one, marriage and merging families and planning for our legacies.
+Moving beyond COVID-19 is itself separate transition which can affect all of these life events.

-Now that fall is upon us and 2021 is in its final lap, maybe it’s time to fully execute on those new strategies you have been mulling over as a result of COVID and as you navigate your life transitions.
-You may want to commit to that contemplated gift to your grandchildren, either with a 529 plan for education or a special trust to fund a new home or business.
-You may have a new vision for your investments, creating an investment strategy, which aligns more with your values around climate change, diversity, or religious beliefs) or your estate plan to include a donor advised fund tied to your new favorite charities.
-In addition, as new income and estate tax laws are probably around the corner, you might want to reconnect with your accountant and attorney to review the potential impact on your financial picture.
+Now that 2022 is just around the corner, maybe it’s time to fully execute on those new strategies you have been mulling over the past several months.
+New tax legislation may be upon us with higher taxes and limits on gifting.
+You may want to commit to that contemplated gift to your grandchildren, either with a 529 plan for education or a special trust to fund a new home or business in advance of any changes.
+You may have a new vision for your investments, creating an investment strategy, which aligns more with your values around climate change, diversity or religious beliefs, or you may want to consider as part of your estate plan a donor advised fund tied to your new favorite charities.
+And, with the potential to changes both in the income and estate tax rules, you might want to reconnect with your accountant and attorney to review the possible impact on your financial picture.

-As you enter this final full season of 2021, I urge you to take a moment and reflect on your personal landscape as Vivaldi did.
+As you enter the final weeks of 2021, I urge you to take a moment and reflect on your personal landscape as Vivaldi did with the seasonal changes through his music.
 It is an opportunity to try new things, implement new strategies, engage in productive family communication and work with your advisors and your family members to achieve all that is important to you.
-Carpe diem (seize the day)!
+Carpe diem (seize the day) and a Happy and Healthy and Prosperous New Year to all!